trishume/sympy-wiki-with-svn/GSoC-2011-Application-Sean-Vig.md

 [Fixing the printing of the CNOT gate](https://github.com/sympy/sympy/pull/167) addressing [Bug #2188](http://code.google.com/p/sympy/issues/detail?id=2188)

 [Fixing the Matrix.is_upper,.is_lower and .is_upper functions](https://github.com/sympy/sympy/pull/157) addressing [Bug #2220](http://code.google.com/p/sympy/issues/detail?id=2220)

+**Open pull requests**

+**Work in progress**

+[spin_improvements branch](https://github.com/flacjacket/sympy/tree/spin_improvements) Work done that allows for converting between the Jx, Jy and Jz bases, which are the currently implemented eigenstates.
+Also implements innerproducts between states in different bases and writing states as vectors in different bases.

+[spin_tests branch](https://github.com/flacjacket/sympy/tree/spin_tests) Implementing additional tests that the elements currently implemented in the spin module should be able to pass.

 ## Bio